ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ```
 {: codeblock}

-[New]{: tag-new} If you want to restore a volume from a snapshot of another account, you can use the `source_snapshot_crn` argument to identify the snapshot by its CRN, instead of its ID.
+If you want to restore a volume from a snapshot of another account, you can use the `source_snapshot_crn` argument to identify the snapshot by its CRN, instead of its ID.

 For more information about the arguments and attributes, see [ibm_is_instance](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_instance){: external}.